Microinsurance: Definitions

-Microinsurance products
+Products

 Microinsurance, like regular insurance, may be offered for a wide variety of risks.
 These include both health risks (illness, injury, or death) and property risks (damage or loss).
 A wide variety of microinsurance products exist to address these risks, including crop insurance and livestock/cattle insurance, which are increasingly sold as index-based insurance, theft or fire insurance, health insurance, term life insurance, death insurance, disability insurance, and insurance for natural disasters.